-- Spray the leaves in the morning a couple times a week. - Use a damp sponge or rag to clean the leaves of dust and debris every few months. - Rotate your plant every month. - Play music for your plant.
-Even better, sing to your plant.
-Studies show that plants respond well to classical music over loud rock.
+- Use a damp sponge or rag to clean the leaves of dust and debris every few months. - Rotate your plant every month.

 REPOTTING A HOUSEPLANT

 If the soil dries out in less than a week or if excessive roots are coming out of the bottom drain holes, this often indicates that its time to up-pot.
 The best time to up-pot is in the spring, but it can be done at any time.
 Most plants benefit from repotting into a larger pot upon purchase, however, it is not always necessary.